doup/trackr/README.md

 Note that you must change myUser to your actual user.
 If you prefer to track every 5 minutes use this instead:

     */5 * * * * /path/to/trackr tick myUser --size 5

+When the system is up and running you can see some statistics with this commands:

+    $ ./tracker stats
+    $ ./tracker timetable